dmidlo/histdata.com-tools/README.md

 # histdata.com-tools

 A command-line utility and Python ETL package that downloads currency exchange rates from Histdata.com.
-The Temporal sidecar is the default runtime; InfluxDB, Jupyter, and alternate dataframe return formats are available through extras.
+The local Temporal orchestration runtime is the default execution engine; InfluxDB, Jupyter, and alternate dataframe return formats are available through extras.
 Works on MacOS, Linux & Windows Systems.
 **Requires Python3.10+**